amber-lang/amber-docs/docs/advanced_syntax/builtins.md

 # Builtins

-Builtins are native methods (built in the compiler itself) reserved keywords in Amber.
+Builtins are native methods (built in the compiler itself) and they are also reserved keywords in Amber.

 Similar to the standard library, they generate valid [Shellcheck](https://www.shellcheck.net/) code (though full support for this in Amber is still in progress).

 ## Cd

-A classic command in Bash scripts is `cd` which changes the current directory, require a `Text` parameter.
+A classic command in Bash scripts is `cd` which changes the current directory, requires a `Text` parameter.

 ```ab
 cd "/tmp"